hrubanj/webpage/_posts/2023-10-17-controlling-home-power-plant-with-ai-part-1.markdown

 It is possible to both buy and sell electricity at spot prices.
 In this case, the sell price is still a bit lower because of a transmission fee subtracted from it.

-Even though, buy price is fixed under out current contract, we must be ready to work with both spot buy and spot sell prices.
+Even though, the buy price is fixed under out current contract, we must be ready to work with both spot buy and spot sell prices.

 Interestingly, the spot price can be negative.
 This means that we would have to pay for selling electricity.
 It should also mean that we could get paid for consuming electricity, but we need to verify if it actually works this way.